nikostr/nikostr.github.io/_posts/2025-08-10-ESEB-poster.markdown

 #### Overview of the annotations and their issues
 The following provides a brief summary of the published annotations, something about how they are generated and some of the issues I've identified.

-> [!Note]
-> I am thankful to the authors for making these annotations available.
+{% include note.html content="I am thankful to the authors for making these annotations available.
 I appreciate the work that they have put in.
 I hope that the comments below are constructive, and serve to help others make the best possible use of these annotations and the work that has gone into them.
-If you feel that I am doing any of these annotation an injustice, please reach out so that I can represent them in a fair way.
+If you feel that I am doing any of these annotation an injustice, please reach out so that I can represent them in a fair way." %}

 ##### _A. sinensis_ (Ding et al. 2020 doi:10.1093/gigascience/giaa013)
 This annotation is built RNA-seq and IsoSeq data, and combines this with homology information and _ab initio_ predictions.
 Genome versions are provided for the genomes used in the homology analyses, but annotation versions are lacking.
 There is no information given on which EVM weights are used.
 A significant issue with this annotation is that the gff file cannot be used as is, as some gene models are split in nonsensical ways across chromosomes.
 A potential explanation for this is that genome annotation was performed prior to scaffolding, and then transferred.